That Time Feral Hogs Took Down Fighter Jets

 But who would have thought that such a marvel of modern technology could be destroyed by a few feral hogs?
 Yet, on two separate occasions, the F-16 fell victim to these seemingly innocuous creatures.

 The first time it happened was in 1987.
-A Pakistani Air Force F16 stationed at Sargodha Air Base had been cleared for takeoff, but nobody told that to the wild boar that came sprinting across the runway.
+A Pakistani Air Force F-16 stationed at Sargodha Air Base had been cleared for takeoff, but nobody told that to the wild boar that came sprinting across the runway.
 The $18 million fighter jet careened into the animal at about 150mph, striking it with its nose cone.
 In the resulting mayhem, the F-16 caught fire, forcing the pilot to eject before the aircraft was engulfed in flames.
-After the remains of the pig were scraped off the runway and destroyed, the Minister of Defense ordered the election of a 6 foot high wall to separate the airfield from the surrounding scrubland where the pigs lived.
+After the remains of the pig were scraped off the runway and destroyed, the Minister of Defense ordered the erection of a 6-foot-high wall to separate the airfield from the surrounding scrubland where the pigs lived.

 It should be obvious after reading this that feral hogs are a menace when left unchecked.
 In terms of traffic disruptions and vehicle collisions, wild pigs cost Americans $36 million a year in medical and collision repair bills, especially when they charge across roads and intersections without warning.